sensu/sensu-docs/content/sensu-go/6.2/api/auth.md

 The `/auth` API endpoint provides HTTP GET access to generate an access token and a refresh token using Sensu's basic authentication.

-The access and refresh tokens are [JSON Web Tokens (JWTs)][2].
+The access and refresh tokens are [JSON Web Tokens (JWTs)][2] that Sensu issues to record the details of users' authenticated Sensu sessions.
-Sensu uses access and refresh tokens to digitally sign the details of users' authenticated Sensu sessions.
+The backend digitally signs these tokens, and the tokens can't be changed without invalidating the signature.

 ### Example {#auth-get-example}